H4HWV2011/msjarvis-public-docs/Curriculum/README.md

 ---

-## What Ms. Jarvis Is
+## What Ms. Allis Is

-Ms. Jarvis is an **artificial learning and locations intelligence** — an AI that thinks geographically, learns from and for a specific community, and is constitutionally accountable to the people it serves.
+Ms. Allis is an **artificial learning and locations intelligence** — an AI that thinks geographically, learns from and for a specific community, and is constitutionally accountable to the people it serves.

 She is not a chatbot.
 She is not a platform.
 She is not a product.